Shengwang-Community/ShengwangChat-UIKit-rn/docs/v3/en/room-uikit.en.md

 };
 ```

-Except for `appKey`, all other parameters are optional.
+Except for `appId`, all other parameters are optional.

 - isDevMode: If set to `true`, activates log printing and other tools.
 - language: Sets the current language.
 If not set, the system's default language will be used.